 Yoga is an ancient form of exercise that has been practiced in India for thousands of years.
 In recent times, it has become known for its benefits for strengthening the body and helping relax the mind.
 But can yoga really help with grief?

 Karla Helbert, the author of the book Yoga for Grief and Loss, has spoken of how yoga can allow us to hold opposing thoughts.
 We can be with our grief and at the same time create a space where we feel connected to the present.

 The practice of yoga is also a great form of self-care.
-By taking time out of your time to do yoga you are choosing to spend time looking after yourself rather than providing for the needs of others.
+By taking time out of your day to do yoga you are choosing to spend time looking after yourself, rather than providing for the needs of others.

 But aside from this, if you are someone who regularly practiced yoga before the death of a loved one, you might find that easing yourself back into your yoga practice might help you restore a sense of normality, and cope a little better during what can be a chaotic time.

 What are the benefits of yoga for grief?